skip to main | skip to sidebar

 Prior reports of increased suicide rates in the US mountainous region have fueled speculation that the excess may be due to greater access to firearms, increased isolation, or reduced income.
 But even after controlling for these variables, the positive correlation between altitude and suicide still exists, they report."

-Posted by Suicide Malpractice at 1:45 AM 0 comments Links to this post
+Posted by Suicide Malpractice at 1:45 AM No comments:

 Labels: Risk Factors